-How abortion searches online can be used against you
+How Abortion Searches Online Can Be Used Against You

 The common advice from many privacy advocates is to manually opt out.
 But opting your data out of every brokers' collection has become almost impossible for most people.

-There are around 4,000 data brokers globally, and each has its own process by which a person may or may not be able to opt out, so you'd potentially have to review 4,000-some company websites and follow the instructions on each.
-Even if you did all of that, however, you still can't win.
+There are around 4,000 data brokers globally, and each has its own process by which a person may or may not be able to opt out, so you'd potentially have to review about 4,000 company websites and follow the instructions on each.
+Even if you do all that, however, you still can't win.
 Several data brokers -- like LexisNexis, which aggregates location-sensitive data for ICE -- don't allow you to opt out of their data gathering in most cases.

 One Band-Aid option is to use subscription services like Optery that scan brokers' databases for your information and create a single-site opt-out process.
-But Optery's cheapest plan costs $10 a month and only removes you from about 100 data brokers.
-Even its most expensive plan, at $25 a month, only removes you from around 200 brokers.
-It's not a sustainable long-term option for the people most at risk of being targeted for abortion-related arrests or harassment: low-income women in areas with reduced access to privacy tech and internet service.
+But Optery's cheapest plan costs $10 a month and removes you only from about 100 data brokers.
+Even its most expensive plan, at $25 a month, removes you only from around 200 brokers.
+It isn't a sustainable long-term option for the people most at risk of being targeted for abortion-related arrests or harassment: low-income women in areas with reduced access to privacy tech and internet service.

 Or, as Elizabeth Joh puts it, writing for Slate: "Telling the typical person who might seek an abortion to install a virtual private network or focus on encrypted apps isn't going to help much.
 And the recourse to self-help misses the point."

-Until federal regulations and legislation establish a suite of digital privacy laws, abortion seekers are caught in a position of having to create their own patchwork digital defenses from often complicated and expensive privacy tools.
+Until federal regulations and legislation establish a set of digital privacy laws, abortion seekers are caught in the position of having to create their own patchwork of digital defenses, from often complicated and expensive privacy tools.
 A bipartisan data privacy bill introduced in June faces stiff opposition from not only the wider private sector profiting off data, but from the data-collecting tech giants' own lobbyists posing as privacy advocates.